randyphoa/prophet-inference/README.md

-# Prophet Inference: An inference only fork of Prophet (python only)
+# Prophet Inference: An inference only fork of Prophet (Python only)

 This is an inference only fork of Prophet for Python.

 As the name suggests, this implementation supports only inferencing from a Prophet model.

-The primary purpose of this package is where one would like to deploy a Prophet model in a light weight environment more specifically, without needing to install heavy dependencies such as pystan and Cython which requires a C/C++ compiler.
+The primary purpose of this package is where one would like to deploy a Prophet model in a light weight environment more specifically, without the need to install heavy dependencies such as pystan(Stan) and Cython which requires a C/C++ compiler.
+This is a pure Python implementation and does not require additional binaries.

-In most cases, training the Prophet model is done in a development environment such as Jupyter Notebooks or Python scripts and rarely in a deployment environment such as Watson Machine Learning.
+In most cases, training the Prophet model is done on a development environment such as Jupyter Notebooks or Python scripts and rarely in a deployment environment.
+This package can be installed in the deployment environment easily and perform inference/predictions from the earlier developed models.

+In summary, the main changes are,
+- removed dependencies Cython, cmdstanpy and pystan from requirements.txt
+- commented out Stan related code

-Refer to links below for more details.
+Refer to the [original implementation] (https://facebook.github.io/prophet/) for more details.

 # Prophet: Automatic Forecasting Procedure